|

 Prepare an ice bath for hard boiled farm fresh eggs to cool in.
 Add eggs into cold water bath after boiling.

-Remove pot from burner and reduce burner to low setting.
+Remove pot from the hot burner and adjust hit to low.
 Using ladle, add eggs one at a time.
 Gently lower eggs into water to prevent cracking.

 Gently Lower fresh backyard chicken eggs into pot of hot boiling water.

-With lid over your pot of farm eggs and your stove on low setting, set the timer for 12 minutes and let gently simmer.
+With lid over your pot of farm eggs and your stove on low setting, set the timer for 12-13 minutes and let gently simmer.
+A simmer is just below the boiling point, small, slow bubbles will appear.

-Step 6: Remove Eggs From Boiling Water and Add To Ice Bath
+Remove Eggs From Boiling Water + Place Into Ice Bath:

 Remove pan from heat.
-Wait one minute, then, carefully spoon out your boiled eggs one by one and add to ice bath.
-Let eggs sit in the ice bath for at least 5 minutes.
+Wait one minute, then, carefully spoon out your boiled eggs one by one and place in the prepared bowl of cold water.
+Let eggs sit in the icy water for five minutes.

 Freshly boiled backyard chicken eggs in an ice bath.